matplotlib/matplotlib/doc/devel/min_dep_policy.rst

 We will work around bugs in our dependencies when practical.

-IPython and Matplotlib do not technically depend on each other, however there is practical coupling between the projects.
-There is no dependency to update, but we will ensure the integration works with at least minor or major versions of IPython released in the 24 months prior to our planned release date.
-We will not warn if used within an IPython outside of this window.
+IPython and Matplotlib do not formally depend on each other, however there is practical coupling for the integration of Matplotlib into Ipython. but we will ensure the integration works with at least minor or major versions of IPython released in the 24 months prior to our planned release date.
+Matplotlib may or may not work with older versions and we will not warn if used within an IPython outside of this window.